 The border control post would be used by HGVs, cars and vans, including staff vehicles.

 Refrigerated vehicles would be checked at the border control post and be held at the site for as little time as possible.

 There are examination facilities on site, and it is anticipated that some of the goods that are brought to the site would need a physical examination.

 A plan will be developed by the appointed operator which will explain how the site would be managed and operated safely, including in relation to any hazardous materials.

 The number of HGVs that can be stationed at the border control post at any one time would be limited.
 The site would see customs checks undertaken for 25-30 HGVs over an average 24-hour period, with up to 40 at peak times.
 Traffic impacts on the local and Strategic Road Network are being assessed and managed in conjunction with local and national stakeholders.

 Subject to receiving planning permission, required site works could begin in Summer 2021.
 More information about construction works would be communicated once the details are available.

 There is no statutory requirement to consult before making a special development order (SDO).
 The Welsh Ministers have the power to do things which are conducive or incidental to their functions by virtue of the common law executive functions transferred to them via section 58A of the Government of Wales Act 2006.
 This includes the power to carry out consultation.
 This consultation departs from the Welsh Government policy of allowing a 12 week period for consultation.
-A shorter period of 3 weeks or 21 days from 24 March 2021 until 13 April 2021 will form the consultation period in this case.
+The consultation ran for a period of 21 days from 24 March 2021 until 13 April 2021.
 The reasons for this departure are to allow for early engagement with stakeholders and take account of the requirements for checks as set out under the UK Border Operating Model.